IHE/ITI.MHDS/input/pagecontent/volume-1.md

 4. Typical system that consumes data elements extracted from documents
 5. Central Infrastructure supporting services

-### 1:50.6.1 Interaction Diagram for the MHDS environment.
+### 1:50.6.1 Interaction Diagram for the MHDS environment

-**Figure 1:50.6.1-1 shows a simplified view, where the following simplified components are defined:**
+Figure 1:50.6.1-1 shows a simplified view, where the following simplified components are defined:

 - “Publisher” – represents “System that publishes Documents”
 - “Consumer” – represents “System that consumes Documents”